NidhiRai1/oops/README.md

 deep copy -

 --copy assignment opperator - object created already then you copy through this operator

+-distructor - to deallocated the memory we use this , called only once for the object at the time o distruction for static allocation distructor called autometically but for dynamic allocation distructor had to called manully ~hero(){ cout<< );
+*static function - no need to creat object ,this keyword won't be their and static function access static member static int = h

+//static keyword -

 java convert into whitegod java virtual machine